Fremantle Stuff > photographers

 Stephen Montague Stout (1831-1886).
 An ex-convict who operated a boarding school for boys before taking up photography, his first studio was in Henry St. FHC mounted a exhibition of his work for the Heritage Festival 2016.

 Skip Watkins lived in Fremantle in the 1970s-1980s.
-In this context, he left an archive of 1985 Fremantle images which the FHC makes available online.
+He left an archive of 1985 Fremantle images which the Fremantle City Library makes available online.
 He uses Leica cameras.

-Peter Zuvela, born in the Fremantle area, graduated with an Advanced Dip Photography from Perth TAFE in 1998.
+Peter Zuvela, born in East Fremantle, graduated with an Advanced Dip Photography from Perth TAFE in 1998.
 He has had two solo shows, exhibited in a large number of group shows, and worked as a freelance photographer/artist and teacher from the J Shed Art Studio on Bathers Beach in Fremantle WA.

 Peter is combining his freelance photographic work with teaching photography part time at his studio at the J Shed Art Studio.